-IT and cyber related risks, system upgrades, rollouts and significant IT projects have been incorporated in the internal audit plan.
-The GEC and the Bell audit services committee are kept fully up to date with the internal audit function's activities through comprehensive reports that include the internal audit findings and recommendations, management comments and regular status updates.
+The GEC and the audit committee are kept fully up to date with the internal audit function's activities through comprehensive reports that include the internal audit findings and recommendations, management comments and regular status updates.

 During the year in review, the Bell Equipment group internal audit function fulfilled its duties with the support and cooperation of the board of directors, management and staff.